torvalds/linux/Documentation/accounting/delay-accounting.rst

 to the kernel boot options.
 The rest of the instructions below assume this has been done.
 Alternatively, use sysctl kernel.task_delayacct to switch the state at runtime.
-Note however that only tasks started after enabling it will have delayacct information.
+Analte however that only tasks started after enabling it will have delayacct information.

 After the system has booted up, use a utility